tracyreed/profitwisesucks.com/README.md

 partners.
 But Heistein never even asked for the IRS EIN letter, formation papers, operating agreement, or any other documentation that I believe he should have when filing taxes for such an entity which would have shown that it was a partnership.
-This information was [subpoenad](/Exhibit 202.pdf){:target="_blank"} (Attachement 3, C(2) "All documentation showing the members of Copilotco, LLC") from him and he was unable to provide it, presumably because he did not have it.
+This information was [subpoenad](/Exhibit 202.pdf){:target="_blank"} (Attachement 3, C(2)) "All documentation showing the members of Copilotco, LLC") from him and he failed to provide it, presumably because he did not have it.
 I believe he should have had it.
 Every other tax preparer I have dealt with since has asked for it without my prompting.

 This was my first business entity.
 It was my first LLC.
 Knowing absolutely nothing about business taxes I was depending on Heistein of Profitwise